pramnora/NodeJS/modules/README.md

 ## PROBLEMS I'M HAVING TO GO FIGURE OUT, AT THE MOMENT...

 So, far to date, I seem to have figured out how to get the 'called' module to return back only a 'single' result;
-and, this single result can be used inside of a looping structure which is written inside of the 'calling' file.
+the which single result can be used inside of a looping structure which is written inside of the 'calling' file.

-But, I've still not worked out how to get a 'called' module to return back say the output of a loop from inside of the 'called' file itself.
+But, I've still not worked out how to get a 'called' module to return back say the output of a loop
+from inside of the 'called' file itself.